 Got a big family or a big friendship group?
 Little presents can really sneak up on you when the bills come through.
 Consider organising a Secret Santa with your nearest and dearest.
 Put a price limit on it and make sure you keep everyone up to date with expectations and deadlines.
 Here’s a link to a site that we’ve used in the past to run our own Secret Santas!

 Do not buy the first thing you see.
 Look through catalogues (print and online).
-Look for vouchers.
-Look on bargain sites.
-Look at company Facebook pages.
-Shop smart rather than impulsive!
+Keep an eye out for vouchers.
+Stalk bargain sites.
+Check out company Facebook pages.
+Shop smart rather than impulsively!

 Everyone (grandparents in particular!) loves to look back on photos of their loved ones.
 What about making a photo book?
 Keep an eye on savings sites like *Groupon for bargains in the lead up to Christmas.
 Savings ahoy!

 Looking for presents for teachers and care-givers?
 Get baking!
 Bake en masse and wrap everything up nicely and you’ll be snacking on sugar cookies and mince pies for weeks to come!
 We love these gingerbread cookies.

 Brisbane Op Shops or Gold Coast Op Shops?
 Get serious about presents.
 A lot of people put in a little system like – “Something to wear, something to read, something they want and something they need”.
 Talk to your kids about realistic expectations and the need to cut down on unnecessary spending (and the horrible waste that comes with it).

 Christmas savings – organisational tips